As an Amazon Affiliate, we will earn commission from qualifying sales

 This is reusing equivalent or similar elements throughout a design.
 Good design practice seeks to repeat some aspects of design throughout a bit of work be it for an easier or more complex piece of labor.

 We use repetition to bring a sense of unity and consistency throughout a design.
-Repetition creates a specific style and artistic cohesiveness, and emphasis and also strengthens your design.
+Repetition creates a specific style artistic cohesiveness, and emphasis and also strengthens your design.

 The ultimate goal of any design is to make a good lasting impression.
 Repetition in design is a type of visual brainwashing.
 The more we see something the more we familiarize ourselves with it, thus committing it to memory.
 It is human nature to find comfort and attraction to familiarity.